MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/webdriver.md

 ---
 # Automating and testing WebView2 with Microsoft Edge Driver

-Because WebView2 utilizes the Chromium web platform, WebView2 developers \(you\) may take advantage of standard web tooling for debugging and automation.
-One such tool is Selenium, which implements the W3C [WebDriver][W3cWebdriver2] API, which you may use to create automated tests that simulate user interactions.
+Because WebView2 uses the Chromium web platform, WebView2 developers \(you\) may take advantage of standard web tooling for debugging and automation.
+Selenium is one such tool.
+It implements the W3C [WebDriver][W3cWebdriver2] API.
+You may use Selenium to create automated tests to simulate user interactions.

 Get started with the following steps.

 ## Step 1: Download WebView2API Sample

 If you do not have an existing WebView2 project, download the [WebView2API Sample app][GithubMicrosoftedgewebview2samplesSampleappsWebview2apisample], a comprehensive sample of the latest WebView2 SDK.
-Ensure that you have satisfied the [prerequisites for the WebView2API Sample app][GithubMicrosoftedgeWebview2samplesSampleappsWebview2apisamplePrerequisites].
+Ensure you have satisfied the [prerequisites for the WebView2API Sample app][GithubMicrosoftedgeWebview2samplesSampleappsWebview2apisamplePrerequisites].

 Once you have cloned the repo, build the project in Visual Studio.
 It should look like the following figure.